Hoverth/Digital_Archive_Server/README.md

  - `/creator/[creator-id]` - A ListView that shows the details of a creator and lists the content created by that creator

 ### Archivers
-This django app contains the interfaces used to archive and store new content.
+This directory contains the interfaces used to archive and store new content.
-It is stored under `DigitalArchiveServer/Archivers`
-It is served under `/archivers`
+It is stored under `DigitalArchiveServer/ContentManager/Archivers` It is served under `/archivers`

 #### Views
  - `/archivers` - A list of all available archivers
- - `/archivers/[archiver-id]` - A DetailView on that archiver
+ - `/archivers/[archiver-codename]` - A DetailView on that archiver, allowing you to see the logs and request archival